fate-of-wind/HappyPrograming/README.md

 that's amazing.

 ## User story
+- As a user, I want to be able to start a game
+- As a user, I want to be able to see number of each kind of card I own currently
-- As a user, I want to be able to add Cards to Hand
+- As a user, I want to be able to add Cards to Hand automatically
+- As a user, I want to be able to remove Cards from Hand automatically
 - As a user, I want to be able to select difficulty level of other player
 - As a user, I want to be able to have ability to see number of other player's hand card (can choose open or not)
-- As a user, I want to be able to select a card on hand and add it to Table
+- As a user, I want to be able to select a card on hand and show it